Active Writing (Part 3): Active Composition (Plotting)

 In one sentence, I’ve outlined a credible protagonist, her intent, and the probable (or at least possible) conclusion of her ordeal.
 I can begin to intuit a host of conflicts and stimulating engagements along the way, an opportunity for personal growth (did I mention that Lisa’s afraid of the dark?), the chance of encountering many delightful or mischievous characters and, of course, the obligatory dramatic conclusion.

 While I probably won’t know (not yet, not exactly) all of Lisa’s trials and tribulations along the way, I’m already intuiting my story ending in Seattle, with an encounter between Lisa and her mother.
 Will the woman be receptive?
 Will she be dismissive?
 Perhaps that element remains hazy.
 However, as a developing plot, I’ve mapped myself much or most of an A-to-Z game plan—a beginning to an end.
 I trust that I know enough about my character, and about myself as a writer, to begin my story.

 It’s okay at this point that neither my protagonist nor I know what’s lurking around every corner.
 I may not know what specific event will transpire on page 25, or on page 250.
 Maybe Lisa finds true love along the way—but where?
 Walking through Georgia?
 Through Kansas?
 Through Oregon?
 Those specifics may still be whirling around my head.
 We need not know every detail before we embark.
 And even if we think we know, much will likely change as we continue the journey.

-As I begin to compose the basic plot points of my novel, I’ll highlight only those areas of Lisa’s marathon walkabout that matter to a reader.
-It’s important to write only what matters to your story.
+As I begin to compose the basic plot points of my novel, I’ll highlight only the highlights (and low-lights) of Lisa’s marathon walkabout that matter to a reader.
+It’s important to write only those situations or events that maximize drama and add relevance to your story.
 That’s Rule #12, by the way.
 I need not depict every one of the 6,508,014 steps that Lisa will endure to complete the trip—but I definitely want to mention the 2am tornado she encounters in Nebraska, the kind stranger in Tennessee, the motorcycle gang in Missouri and the moment she finds true love in Montana.